 These are all the major national stair codes and standards.
 Other local codes may set additional standards, such as the New York City Building Code, which sets the standards for means of egress in New York City.
 And excluding ADA, OSHA and MSHA federal regulations, each local government chooses which codes to adopt into law.

-IBC is the most widely adopted building code in the United States.
+IBC is the most widely adopted commercial building code in the United States.
 The International Code Council (ICC) develops and publishes the IBC code, which is updated every 3 years.
 The ICC is committed to meeting or exceeding the accessibility requirements of the Americans with Disabilities Act (ADA) and the Fair Housing Act (FHA) and incorporates any updates to the ADA accessibility requirements in updates to the IBC.
+IBC Chapter 10 addresses stairways used as part of a means of egress from the building.

 The United States Access Board develops and updates design guidelines known as the ADA Accessibility Guidelines (ADAAG), which are then used to set enforceable ADA standards that the public must follow.
 The ADA ensures access to the built environment for people with disabilities.
 The ADA Standards establish design requirements for the construction and alteration of facilities subject to the law.
 These enforceable standards apply to places of public accommodation, commercial facilities, and state and local government facilities.